Garth Tander

-Garth Dirk Tander (born 31 March 1977) is an Australian motor racing driver who competed in the Supercars Championship from 1998 to 2025.
+Garth Dirk Tander (born 31 March 1977) is an Australian former motor racing driver who competed in the Supercars Championship from 1998 to 2025.
 He was the 2007 champion for the HSV Dealer Team and claimed 57 wins, including six at Australia's most prestigious domestic race, the Bathurst 1000.

 Tander also owns a motor racing team TanderSport.

 Early career

-As a child, Tander started racing go karts at Tiger Kart Club in WA, and by the time he was 17 years old, he had won 7 state titles and one Australian title.
+As a child, Tander started racing go karts at Tiger Kart Club in WA, and by the time he was 17 years old, he had won seven state titles and one Australian title.

 Tander was Australian Formula Ford champion in 1997.

 After failing to find a budget to run in Formula Holden in 1998, Tander was offered the seat in one of Garry Rogers Motorsport's V8 Supercars.